sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

  - `sfdk tools list --available` hangs when SDK updates are available
  - Suspending under terminal (`^Z`) is not always possible
  - Not possible to run multiple builds simultaneously due to conflicts in package creation phase
- - sfdk called from a shell script under Windows/MSYS2 with the help of the `exec` shell built-in fails with the following error: `[D] SOFT ASSERT: "parentPidIt != parentPids.constEnd()" in file ...\session.cpp, line 279`
+ - sfdk called from a shell script under Windows/MSYS2 with the help of the `exec` shell built-in fails with the following error: `[D] SOFT ASSERT: "parentPidIt != parentPids.constEnd()" in file ...\session.cpp, line 279`.
+When creating a shell exec wrapper for sfdk on Windows, simply omit the `exec` keyword.

 ### Sailfish SDK Build Engine